ackselz/gift-distribution-system/README.md

    ```
 4. Add your mapping file to the `/src/data` directory
    - The provided `staff-id-to-team-mapping-long.csv` (for `dev`) and `staff-id-to-team-mapping.csv` (for `test`) are loaded by default
-   - Rename your desired mapping file to `staff-id-to-team-mapping-long.csv`
+   - Rename your desired mapping file to `staff-id-to-team-mapping-long.csv` (if you have another mapping file)

-### Running the development server:
+## Running the development server

 The development server runs at `localhost:3000`.
-Please restart the server you make changes to the data files.
+Please restart this server if you make changes to the data files.

 ```bash
 pnpm dev